Jinger Duggar And Jeremy Vuolo’s Grandmother Had The Sweetest Reaction Meeting Felicity For First Time

-The recent episode of TLC’s Counting On had Jinger Duggar Vuolo, and husband Jeremy, taking a trip to his grandparent’s house in New Jersey so they could meet Felicity for the first time.
-It was a special day of love and excitement for all of them, but nothing could compare to the joy that their baby girl brought to Great-Grandma Vuolo.
+The recent episode of TLC’s Counting On had Jinger Duggar Vuolo and husband Jeremy taking a trip to his grandparent’s house in New Jersey so they could meet Felicity for the first time.
+It was a special day of love and excitement for all of them, but nothing could compare to the joy that their baby girl brought to great-grandma Vuolo.
 She had the best reaction upon seeing Felicity on Monday’s night’s show.

-The episode titled, “To Grandmother’s House We Go,” had a little bit of the other members of the Duggar family, but the highlight was focused on Jinger and Jeremy’s trip to Pennsylvania and New Jersey to visit with Jeremy’s side of the family.
-Felicity was just four months old at the time, but just as bright eyed and happy as she is right now, as you can see from Jinger’s new Instagram post celebrating her daughter turning eight months old.
+The episode titled “To Grandmother’s House We Go” had a little bit of the other members of the Duggar family, but the highlight was focused on Jinger and Jeremy’s trip to Pennsylvania and New Jersey to visit with Jeremy’s side of the family.
+Felicity was just 4-months-old at the time but just as bright-eyed and happy as she is right now, as you can see from Jinger’s new Instagram post celebrating her daughter turning 8-months-old.

-Fans are always commenting on how Felicity’s smiles make their day and Grandma Vuolo experienced that firsthand during their visit.
+Fans are always commenting on how Felicity’s smiles make their day and grandma Vuolo experienced that firsthand during their visit.
 Jinger and Jeremy first paid a visit with his parents in their Pennsylvania home.
-They reminisced about when they shared with them a year ago that they were going expecting their first grandchild.
+They reminisced about when they shared with them a year ago that they were expecting their first grandchild.
 They then traveled to New Jersey to visit with the elder Vuolos.

 As soon as they walked in the door, Ann Vuolo grabbed Felicity from Jeremy’s arms and that’s when the sweetness began.
 Her response to meeting the baby was that of joy, excitement, and even a little bit of silliness all mixed in.